steel-wing/zenbook-duo-hyprland/README.md

 ```
 _This is assuming that the files from this repository made it into your Downloads folder as they are listed in this directory._

-Also, feel free to copy the contents of `hypridle.conf` into your hypridle file, for more responsive keyboard backlight control.

 ### Scripts
 The value for **TARGET_ID** in `zenbook-scripts/screen-response.sh` needs to be modified to the ID of your own keyboard,
 which can be found by running `lsusb` in the terminal while the keyboard is physically connected and then finding the ID corresponding to `ASUSTek Computer, Inc. ASUS Zenbook Duo Keyboard`.